 - Green roofs

 There are hundreds of low impact development/green infrastructure practices installed in Minnesota.
-Several websites contain case studies.
-They include:
+Here are some sites with case studies.

 - Minnesota Erosion Control Association